ECRF/coding-standards/unit_test_guidelines.md

 ## Summary

-This document describes the conventions and best practices applicable to TechArk project repositories.
+This document describes the conventions and best practices applicable to ECRF project repositories.
 They are roughly based on [Roy Osherove's naming standards for unit tests][namingstandards].

 ### Table of Contents